openxla/shardy/docs/sharding_representation.md

 It is possible that during propagation an input or output of the main function will become sharded along a sub-axis.
-This can be a problem for some frameworks, where we can’t express such shardings to give back to the user (e.g. in JAX we can’t express sub-axes with [`jax.sharding.NamedSharding`](https://jax.readthedocs.io/en/latest/jax.sharding.html#jax.sharding.NamedSharding)).
+This can be a problem for some frameworks, where we can't express such shardings to give back to the user (e.g. in JAX we can't express sub-axes with [`jax.sharding.NamedSharding`](https://jax.readthedocs.io/en/latest/jax.sharding.html#jax.sharding.NamedSharding)).

 We have a few options for dealing with such cases: